snaaleeye/eng114_dev_ops/readme.md

 A `reverse proxy`, on the other hand, routes traffic on behalf of multiple servers.

-Vagrant troubleshooting:
+### Vagrant troubleshooting:
-`ls -a`
+1. `ls -a`
-`.vagrant` - delete this folder if there are issues. reloads corrupted machine
+2. `.vagrant` - delete this folder if there are issues. reloads corrupted machine

+or

+1. Open virtual box
+2. close
+3. power off
+4. remove
-Open virtual box - close - power off - remove - delete all files
+5. delete all files

 ###
 - How to check process running in linux `top` or `ps aux`